-A recent study carried out by Khon Kaen University, presented by Assistant Professor Kalapapruek Piwthongngam, from the Faculty of Management Science at the E-saan Centre for Business and Economic Research, has found that foreign nationals married to women from the north eastern Isaan have boosted gross domestic product in the region by almost 9 billion baht.
+A recent study carried out by Khon Kaen University, presented by Assistant Professor Kalapapruek Piwthongngam, from the Faculty of Management Science at the E-saan Centre for Business and Economic Research, has found that foreign nationals married to women from the northeastern Isaan have boosted gross domestic product in the region by almost 9 billion baht.

-Pattaya, among its many peculiarities, also holds a very "special" world-record: an overwhelming number of foreigner nationals married or living with a Thai spouse or partner, who mostly come from the north eastern region of Isaan.
+Pattaya, among its many peculiarities, also holds a very "special" world-record: an overwhelming number of foreigner nationals married or living with a Thai spouse or partner, who mostly come from the northeastern region of Isaan.

-Let's grab the bull by its horns: in most cases the foreign males or "Farangs", (as we call westerners here with no trace of disrespect as many wrongly think!), are attracted by younger women who, at first at least, seem to them much sweeter and feminine then their western "counterparts".
+Let's grab the bull by its horns: in most cases the foreign males or "Farangs", (as we call westerners here with no trace of disrespect as many wrongly think!), are attracted by younger women who, at first at least, seem to them much sweeter and feminine than their western "counterparts".

 The ones happily married for over twenty years as the author of this article "know" what I mean...the others will possibly discover it later as in any marriage...I suppose!

-Obviously caution is always imperative for both parts: the Farang and the Thai partner.
-Believe it or not, the statistics show that the girls coming from the country, especially the less educated ones, are more often victims of nasty frauds than the Farangs.
+Obviously, caution is always imperative for both parts: the Farang and the Thai partner.
+Believe it or not, the statistics show that the girls coming from the Country, especially the less educated ones, are more often victims of nasty frauds than the Farangs.

 So these are the two most relevant questions here: